program-spiritual/maple-render/README.md

 ## customer render

-if wwant to define your self render ,please clone the repo on github and change everything .
+if U want to define your self render ,please clone the repo on github and change everything .

 ```shell
 https://github.com/xiaomiwujiecao/maple-render